Drawing sheet links make it easier for users to quickly navigate between related drawing sheets.

 Things to Consider

-- There is no guarantee that every detailed callout will automatically be converted into a drawing sheet link when you upload new drawings.
+- There is no guarantee that every callout will automatically be converted into a drawing sheet link when you upload new drawings.

 - Drawing sheet links will typically appear within a few minutes after you have finished reviewing and publishing the uploaded drawings.
 However, processing time can vary depending on how many drawing sheets are currently being uploaded to Procore.
 During peak upload times, it may take over 45 minutes for drawings to be fully processed.